ansys/pyaedt/doc/source/User_guide/pyaedt_file_data/materials.rst

-Materials File
+Materials file
 ==============

-The material configuration file allows to create materials from a JSON file.
+The material configuration file allows you to create materials from a JSON file.

-This file can be created using the following command:
+This code creates the JSON file:

 .. code:: python